 Asher Grodman (Chicago Med) as Trevor, who died while partying in the late 1990s.
 Richie Moriarty (What We Do In The Shadows) as Pete, the ghosts’ “Activities Director” who was accidentally killed while teaching archery to a scout troop.
 Sheila Carrasco (Jane the Virgin) as Flower who, as her name suggests, was a 1960s hippie.
 Danielle Pinnock (Young Sheldon) as Alberta, the ghosts’ mother figure and Prohibition-era lounge singer.
 And Román Zaragoza (Stumptown) as Sasappis, the perpetually sarcastic ghost.

 And most recently Devan Chandler (Doom Patrol) joined the cast as Thorfinn, a neat freak Viking ghost.

-Although there’s no final premiere date set yet, we do know that Ghosts will air on CBS as part of their Thursday comedy line-up and will occupy the 9 pm time slot.
+Ghosts premiered on October 7th and will air on CBS as part of their Thursday comedy line-up occupying the 9/8 central time slot.

 UPDATE: After a strong premiere and even stronger Live+7 DVR playback numbers, CBS has handed Ghosts a full-season order.